Cadorna Line: After the First World War

 In the thirties the Fascist regime began construction of the Alpine Wall and approved maintenance work on the Cadorna Line.
 The Cadorna Line was briefly the focus of attention in 1938, when Mussolini thought about invading Switzerland, perhaps to flex his muscles with the Germans who had recently annexed Austria.
 The "Camicie Nere Como" battalion was sent to the border, but the order was revoked and the invasion abandoned.
-The only war action on the line was on November 13, 1943, when the first battle of the resistance took place in the bunkers of San Martino in Valcuvia, when fascist government forces defeated a group of partisans led by Colonel :it:Carlo Croce.
+The only war action on the line was on November 13, 1943, when the first battle of the resistance took place in the bunkers of San Martino in Valcuvia, when fascist government forces defeated a group of partisans led by Colonel Carlo Croce.

 After the Second World War the works were completely abandoned, and were mostly neglected.
 Because of the excellent quality of their construction, many of Cadorna Line trenches and structures remain in good physical condition.
 The trenches of Ornavasso, Cassano Valcuvia and Monte Marzio in the province of Varese are particularly in good condition.

 In the province of Como the following structures have been restored and can be visited: